Inheritance Tax: A Comprehensive Guide 2026

 Reduced rates in La Rioja

-5% for subsidized housing (VPO) and for first homes for people under 36, in both cases for incomes up to €18,030 for individuals or €30,050 for couples, and €1,800 of taxable savings.
-And 5% for people with disabilities (of at least 33%).
-For large families, 5%, which drops to 3% for incomes up to €30,600 if the property is purchased within 5 years of acquiring the status or having a child.
+A 5% rate applies to publicly subsidized housing (VPO) and to first homes purchased by individuals under 36 years of age.
+In both cases, it applies to taxable income of up to €18,030 for individuals or €30,050 jointly, with taxable savings income not exceeding €1,800.
+A 5% rate also applies to people with disabilities of at least 33%, to large families, and to families whose taxable income does not exceed €30,600 if the property is purchased within five years of obtaining large-family status or having a child.

 Differences between ITP and VAT